billhennessy/hennessysview2020/content/posts/2020/¡no-mass.md

 Yes, this plague is either God's doing or God's allowance.
 And all things happen for a reason.
 Those who deny the reason deny God.
 Those who believe they don't deserve "this," also deny God by denying that He knows what's best.
 As C.S.
 Lewis once said, "there are two kinds of men in the world.
 Those who say to God 'Thy will be done,' and those to whom God says, 'alright, then, have it your way.'"

-Our way leads plague, pestilence, and death without redemption.
+Our way leads to plague, pestilence, and death without redemption.
 Like childbirth without the child.
 A stillborn existence with no meaning.

-Gods way leads many to Him and the riches He promised.
+God's way leads many to Him and the riches He promised.
+The wedding feast that never ends.

-Therefore, gratitude is the proper feeling.
+Therefore, [gratitude is the proper feeling](https://www.hennessysview.com/can-we-be-grateful/).
+Thank God for caring enough to slap us to our senses.

-I'll close with a communion prayer from St. Augustine of Hippo:
+Let's close with a communion prayer from St. Augustine of Hippo:

 *BEFORE Thine eyes, O Lord, we bring our sins, and we compare them with the stripes we have received.*